Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 A Track ID can optionally be provided to get a report for a specific Track of the Call.

-This API will return a promise which, when resolved, will contain the report of the particlar call.
+This API will return a promise which, when resolved, will contain the report of the particular call.
-The progress of the operation will be tracked via the [call:operation][47] event.
+The progress of the operation will be tracked via the [call:operation][44] event.

 The SDK will emit a
-[call:statsReceived][64] event, after
+[call:statsReceived][61] event, after
 the operation completes, that has the report.

 #### Parameters